-Click the title of this post to read the full article, see some hilarious GIFs, and contribute your thoughts.
+Click title to read full article, see hilarious GIFs, and add your thoughts.
 Thanks.

 Moons and moons ago, while adrift in a sea of gay men at Seattle’s Timberline bar, I tripped into the city’s first lube wrestling championship, and won.
 That night, lonely exhibitionists were given the chance to be lathered up in KY Jelly and slammed against the floor of an inflatable, lube-loaded pool.
 What did I win again… um prestige maybe?
 A story for the grand-kids?
 I certainly didn’t get a trophy for my efforts.
 That being typed, it was a stellar night.
 As I get older, dredging up more and more fodder for #ThrowbackThursdays, I find myself reflecting on lesson’s learned.
 Here’s some stuff I learned that’ll likely help you too.

 Click for full article (and images) at San Diego Gay and Lesbian News

 As part of this month’s series on dancers who facilitate their own dance practice outside of a major institution, New York based Jamie Benson attempts to make sense of his dance practice, how he keeps the wheels turning, and the “why” that drives it all.

 How often and in what kind of situations do you perform?